bptlab/fCM-query-generator/README.md

 To use the fCM-query-generator, run the project.

 It is now possible to upload an fCM-model, e.g. the provided `example/simple/conference.bpmn`.
-All data objects and tasks are parsed and made available for specifying objectives.
+All data objects and activities are parsed and made available for specifying objectives.

 <img width="975" alt="image" src="https://user-images.githubusercontent.com/32839252/118852024-a96bf680-b8d2-11eb-8471-a5b25c7cd4fd.png">

 To create a new objective, click `Create New`.

 In the input form, the knowledge worker can specify their objective by choosing desired existental and universal conditions for a data object and state, as well as lower and upper bounds.
-They can also choose desired enabled tasks, and concatenate all with the logic operators AND, OR, and NOT.
+They can also choose desired enabled activities, and concatenate all with the logic operators AND, OR, and NOT.

 <img width="985" alt="Screenshot 2021-05-14 at 20 55 06" src="https://user-images.githubusercontent.com/32839252/118824077-d4961c00-b8b9-11eb-8bfa-c3edc77d090f.png">